-- Type "S" to have the output be displayed on the screen.
-The output will scroll, so use [Control] - [num-lock]9 keys or the [Pause] key to stop the output from scrolling.
+- 1. Type "S" to have the output be displayed on the screen.
+The output will scroll, so use [Control] [num-lock] keys or the [Pause] key to stop the output from scrolling.
 Hit any key to continue scrolling. - 2.
 Type "P" to have the output printed on your printer.
 You will be prompted for the number of copies to print.
 Before entering the number be sure to have your printer on and the paper set at the perforation.
 The program will advance the paper a couple of lines before starting to print. - 3.
-Type "F" to have the calculated output stored on your disk.
+Type "F" to have the calculated output stored on your disk in text format.
 The file name will be made up of the farm number with a file extension of .prn (<farm no.>.prn).
-This file will be stored on the disk that you specified when you ran the "install" program. - 4.
+This file will be stored on the disk that you specified when you ran the "install" program.
+This option is useful when you want to load the output into a word processing package or print from DOS. - 4.
 Type "Q" to go back to the main menu.

-After you select one of the above, you will see the following message: Enter "A" to print All pages, "D" to print Diagnostics or Number of Page: Typing A \leftarrow (return/enter) will display, print or file the ll pages of output plus the diagnostic page; D \leftarrow gives the diagnostic page only; and entering a number from 1 to 11 gives you that page number.
+After you select one of the above, you will see the following message: Enter "A" to print All pages, "D" to print Diagnostics or Number of Page:

+Typing A \leftarrow (return/enter) will display, print or file the ll pages of output plus the diagnostic page; D \leftarrow gives the diagnostic page only; and entering a number from 1 to 11 gives you that page number.